Marneus68/spac/README.md

 Spac functions by traversing the directory pointed out by the first argument, adding the content of each file in a golang source file pointed by the second parameter in a map named `SpacContent`.
-Each file is stored as byte array described by a properly escaped string contained in a map.
+Each file is stored as byte array described by a properly escaped string contained in the map.

 Workflow
 --------